cyberark/SafeNet/README.md

 ```
 Action: Block
 Interface: LAN
-Address Family: IPv4
+Address Family: IPv4 + IPv6
 Protocol: Any
 Source: Any
 Destination: This firewall (self)
 Description: Block all access to router from LAN network
 ```

-But we need to ensure that DNS is working properly, we we need to exclude it from the rule, create a new rule with the following settings:
+Last but not least, we need to block all traffic from the LAN network to the local network, create a new rule with the following settings:

 ```
-Action: Pass
+Action: Block
 Interface: LAN
-Address Family: IPv4
+Address Family: IPv4 + IPv6
-Protocol: TCP / UDP
+Protocol: Any
 Source: Any
-Destination: This firewall(self)
+Destination: Not (LAN network)
-Port: DNS (53)
+Port: Any
-Description: Allow DNS functionality
+Description: Block access to local network from LAN network
 ```

-Place both rules at the top of the list, ensure that the DNS rule is above the block rule.
+Place all rules at the top of the list, ensure that the "Block all access to router" rule is above the general block rule.

 Disable the anti lockout rule that force enables access from the LAN interface by going to System → Advanced → Check the box on “Disable webConfigurator anti-lockout rules”